verhas/javageci/README.md

 and `hashCode()` methods in different ways.
 There are two major problems with that solution.

-* One is that the code generation is manual, and in case the developer forgets to re-generate the code after an influencing change the code becomes outdated.
+* One is that the code generation happens manually, and in case the developer forgets to re-generate the code after an influencing, relevant change, the generated code becomes outdated.

 * The other problem is that the code generation possibilities are not extendable.
-There is a limited set of code that the tools can generate and the developer cannot easily extend these possibilities.
+There is only a very limited set of code that the tools can generate and the developer cannot easily extend these.

 Java::Geci eliminates these two problems.
 It has an execution mode to check if all code generation is up-to-date and this can be used as a